-Long term care planning is a process of financial planning by an individual, a couple or an entire family, for continuity of care of a person at home, in assisted living and in a skilled nursing facility, as the person’s health declines physically and/or mentally.
+Long term care planning is one of the most loving things you can do for yourself and your family.
+It is a process of financial planning by an individual, a couple, or an entire family, for the continuity of care of a person at home, in assisted living, orin a skilled nursing facility, as the person's health declines physically or mentally.
 The planning may include long term care insurance for those who can qualify.
-It may involve placing resources in investments which will generate sufficient cash flow to meet expected needs.
-It may involve purchasing annuities, specialty insurance policies or other financial products to cover the projected care costs.
+It also may involve placing resources in investments which will generate sufficient cash flow to meet expected needs.
+Finally, it may involve purchasing annuities, specialty insurance policies, or other financial products to cover the projected care costs.

-For a married couple the planning involves arranging the finances so that the healthy spouse is not impoverished by the needs of the ill spouse.
-This may involve qualifying the ill spouse for Medi-Cal (California’s version of the federal Medicaid program).
+For a married couple, the planning involves arranging the finances so that the healthy spouse is not impoverished by the needs of the ill spouse.
+This may involve qualifying the ill spouse for Medi-Cal (California's version of the federal Medicaid program).
 The Medi-Cal program might also be appropriate if the disabled person has an adult disabled child or other dependent for whom support is a consideration.
 There are many Medi-Cal planning options for married couples.
-There are fewer for single individuals, but there are still planning opportunities nonetheless.
+There are fewer options for single individuals, but nevertheless, there are still opportunities.

 Most long term care planning involves more than one single transaction.
 It may involve a series of steps to arrange financial affairs, possibly obtain public assistance and then avoid a later claim for reimbursement for any public assistance that was obtained.
-Waiting until a person is already in dire financial straits before addressing the financial issues is not planning.
-It is simply reacting.
-The sooner the planning begins the more options that may be available and the more effectively the planning will likely be.
+Waiting until a person is already in dire financial straits before addressing the financial issues is simply reacting, not planning.
+Planning sooner rather than later creates more available options and more effective planning.